 Today self-care is my focus because I’ve embarked upon a six-month journey to place my self-care first and be more intentional about the life I’m leading.
 As such, what I want for my readers and my clients is a better life.

 What is self-care?

 It is the care of your emotional, physical, and mental health that results in happiness in your personal life, passion in your business life, and overall good health.
 Its implementation means that you are focusing on the most important areas of your life such as having deep and satisfying relationships with your family and friends.
-Maintaining good sleep and nutritional habits along with an exercise routine that you enjoy.
+Maintaining good sleep and nutritional habits, practicing meditation, along with an exercise routine that you enjoy.

 Yet self-care is often ignored or thought of as self indulgent or weak-minded.
 I’m not sure how this wrong thinking came about.
 The United States has a work force that is one of the most dissatisfied in the world because we tend to place more importance on work than on our life satisfaction.

 I can’t practice self-care because I’m too busy

 As an independent coach, I work with all types of financial advisors, from those just starting out to those with $500M in AUM.
 One thing many (but not all) have in common is a mindset that successful advisors work long hours and are proud of being constantly busy and overworked.
 This is NOT success!
 If you’re too busy, you are not working intelligently or intentionally.
 If you’re working late every single evening, you are neglecting your family and your health.
 I address this during most coaching engagements first with where you are spending your time, and secondly how you are treating yourself.
 This is because when we respect ourselves and ensure that we are leading the life we were meant to lead, everything else falls into place.
 The stars line up and the universe rewards our efforts with clarity of direction.